rocket-pool/old.docs.rocketpool.net/src/guides/node/native.md

 In this section, we will walk through the process of installing the Rocket Pool Smartnode stack natively onto your system, without the use of Docker containers.

 The general plan is as follows:
-1. Create a standard solo-staking setup with `systemd` services for the Execution Client, the Consensus Client / Beacon Node, and (if not using Nimbus) the Validator Client
+1. Create a standard solo-staking setup with `systemd` services for the Execution Client, the Consensus Client / Beacon Node, and the Validator Client
 2. Create system services for the Rocket Pool components (the **node** and **watchtower** processes)
 3. Configure Rocket Pool to communicate with your client services
 4. Update your Validator Client service definition to use Rocket Pool's fee recipient and validator keys